 I poured the oats into the wooden bowl and sprinkled on some cinnamon.
-Adding pecan halves next, I absentmindedly began breaking them in half again, noting how much crispier they were than the ones I had used in the granola the week before.
+I added pecan halves next, absentmindedly breaking them in half again, noting how much crispier they were then the ones I had used in the granola the week before.
 Those were rubbery, softer.
 I wasn’t sure if I should have used them.
 They seemed a little off, but then I realized I had never actually thought about a pecan so carefully.
 Usually, I used almonds or walnuts in my granola.
 I stopped after adding just a few and googled “soft pecans.”
 Some descriptions of pecans used the adjectives ‘soft and buttery’.
 But I wasn’t sure if those were soft and buttery or soft and rancid.
 I ended up compromising and used just a few.

 I taught a kindergarten enrichment class one semester and we memorized a new poem each week.
 We read it over and over and practiced it every time we lined up.
 Robert Frost’s “Stopping by Woods on a Snowy Evening” crawled around in our heads for a week straight, and then we said the poem all the time.
 The immediate access to lyrical words powerful, emboldening.
 Ready for the taking.
 Miles to go before we slept.
 The horse and the man, the words, the place became familiar company, a place to land our thoughts.
 We could say the poem anytime we wanted, without notes.
 The muscle memory a conduit to the reassurance of companionship, just as the scent of the cinnamon threaded itself through me, no need for distraction by checking a recipe’s notes.
 I knew it all by heart.
 It feels so good to be good at something.
 Anything.
 To experience the seamlessness.